chelodoz/todo-api-golang/README.md

 After that, you have a RESTful API that is running at `http://127.0.0.1:8080`.
 It provides us following endpoints
   - `GET api/v1/todos` : it provides us the list of all todos in memory
   - `POST api/v1/todos` : it allows the user create a new todo.
-It saves the todo info into the memory slice and attached data like that:
+It saves the todo info into mongo db  database and attached data like that:
     - ```JSON
       {
           "name": "Go to the bank",